YAHYA280/FrontEnd-Hackaton-Safia/GLASSMORPHISM_DESIGN_GUIDE.md

 # 🎨 Glassmorphism Design Implementation Guide

 ## Overview
-This guide documents the glassmorphism design system implemented for the MarocAI homepage.
+This guide documents the glassmorphism design system implemented for the NEXTRIP homepage.
 The design maintains the original brand colors (orange primary `#ec4913`) while adding depth, elegance, and Moroccan-inspired visual elements.

 ---